thycotic/privman-docs/install/agents/agent-inst-mac.md

 sudo /usr/local/thycotic/agent/agentUtil.sh settmsserver -serverUri {https://servername.com/Tms/}
 ```

-Which is using the correct server name uri to redirect your agent toward the correct server location.
+Which is using the correct server name URI to redirect your agent toward the correct server location.

 Or, to register an agent immediately after updating the Privilege Manager server location, type: